-The health savings account (HSA) is often misunderstood financial planning tool.
+The health savings account (HSA) is an often misunderstood financial planning tool.
 A health savings account (HSA) is a tax-advantaged medical savings account available to taxpayers in the United States who are enrolled in a high-deductible health plan (HDHP).
-Some people confuse it with the flexible savings account (FSA).
-However, if I told if I told you could grow your account, and never pay taxes when you use the funds for qualified medical expenses, you might like that idea..
-Read on and I’ll give you a hypothetical example.
+Some people confuse it with a flexible savings account (FSA).
+However, if I told you could grow your account, and never pay taxes when you use the funds for qualified medical expenses, you might like this idea!

 The tax advantages of health savings accounts

 Why not go one better and make it 0%?
 You pay no taxes on a health savings account while it is growing.
-Any funds you withdraw from an HSA for non-qualified medical expenses will be taxed at your income tax rate, plus 10% tax penalty.
+The funds you withdraw from an HSA, for non-qualified medical expenses, will be taxed at your income tax rate, plus a 10% tax penalty.
 In these ways, it is similar to a qualified retirement plan.

-Let’s say you’re 45 years old today and contribute the 2016 family maximum $6750 maximum for the next 20 years.
+Let’s say you’re 45 years old today and contribute the 2016 family maximum of $6750 maximum for the next 20 years.
 Additionally, let’s say that hypothetically you are able to achieve a 6% return.
-At the end of the 20 years you would’ve invested $135,000 and will now have $263,200.91, nearly doubling your money.
-Hopefully wouldn’t need to tap in to most of that money until say age 85 and would see the money grow even further.
+At the end of the 20 years, you would’ve invested $135,000 and will now have $263,200.91, nearly doubling your money.
+Hopefully wouldn’t need to tap into most of that money until say age 85 and would see the money grow even further.

 Open benefits enrollment and health savings accounts

-A limited purpose health flexible savings account allows you to participate in a tax-advantaged FSA while also being able to fund your HSA.
-FSA monies would be used for your current year qualifying medical expenses.
-For 2016, there is a $2,550 salary reduction limit per employee imposed by the IRS but your employer is not required to adopt the maximum amount.
+A limited-purpose health flexible savings account allows you to participate in a tax-advantaged FSA while also being able to fund your HSA.
+Your FSA funds would be used for your current year’s qualifying medical expenses.
+The IRS will usually impose a salary reduction limit per employee.
+But your employer is not required to adopt the maximum amount.
 It can be less.
 Got a working spouse who is also eligible?
 You can double that amount.

 Like the ideas but don’t have time to figure all this out?
 Contact us so that we can help you customize a plan based on your needs and assumptions.